,The Liverpool Computer Centre.jpg

 Sep 1.jpg

-Operated by computer centre staff member Valerie Blunden, this IBM reader-sorter looks after the clearing at our Lombard St London Office, and is capable of reading and sorting 950 cheques per minute.
+Operated by computer centre staff member Valerie Blunden, this IBM reader-sorter looks after the clearing at Martins Bank’s Lombard St London Office, and is capable of reading and sorting 950 cheques per minute.
 Once again, this is a massive achievement for the time.
-The developments described on this page lead directly to the establishment of our purpose-built and state of the art computer centre at Walbrook, London.
-You can read more about this HERE
+The developments described on this page lead directly to the establishment of a purpose-built and state of the art computer centre at Walbrook, London.
+It is there, that Martins Bank Staff will run Branch Accounting, the computer program that will process the transactions of thousands of bank accounts in Martins AND Barclays, for the next forty years and beyond.
+You can read more about this on our LONDON COMPUTER CENTRE page.

 Sep 1.jpg